sabarnix/babel-plugin-react-append-displayName/README.md

       "babel-plugin-react-append-displayname",
       {
         "components": ["Box", "Button"],
-        "parentsToExclude": ["Box", "Button"]
+        "parentsToExclude": ["Box"]
       }
     ]
   ]
 }
 ```

-- components: the list of components which when appears first in the tree will get the display name of parent appended as className
+- components: List of components that should receive the className
-- parentsToExclude: list of comnponents to be ignored when present as parent.
+- parentsToExclude: List of parent components to skip

 ## Acknowledgments